Long Term Care Insurance Quotes

 New Jersey, for instance, ranks as the most expensive state for assisted-living facilities, with costs averaging around $5,713 a month.
 But it falls right in the middle of Genworth's analysis of home care providers.
 Missouri -- the state where assisted-living facilities are the least expensive, at $2,419 a month -- also falls in the middle when it comes to home care.

 The discrepancies aren't all that surprising, considering that different external factors drive the costs associated with each category of care.

-What's driving costs?
+What's driving long-term care costs?

 "So many variables go into what makes care more expensive in one area than another," says Jowynna Michel, care resources operations leader for Genworth's Caregiving Division.
 For example, the costs associated with bricks-and-mortar facilities tend to be higher in states where real estate is the most expensive, she says.